 The oven control allows you to turn the oven on or off automatically at specific times that you set.
-Examples of Immediate Start (oven turns on now and you set it to turn off automatically) and Delay Start and Stop (setting the oven to turn on automatically at a later time, cook for a preset amount of time and then turn off automatically) will be described.
+Examples of Immediate Start (oven turns on now and you set it to turn off automatically) and Delay Start and Stop (setting the oven to turn on automatically at a later time and turn off at a preset Stop Time) will be described.